Everest Base Camp Trek - 8 Days

 • Max Elevation: 3,4430m/11,280 ft

-Today represents an important opportunity to let our bodies adjust to the increase in elevation.
-Namche Bazaar lies at an altitude of about 3,440 meters, so we’ll spend the day exploring the town and its immediate surroundings at our leisure.
-Visit the Sherpa Culture Museum to learn more about the history and traditions of these fascinating people, or simply browse the many stalls and shops peppered throughout town.
-Namche Bazaar is also famous for its bakeries, and you won’t want to miss the chance to dig into some fresh pastries while taking in the mountain views.
-If you’re feeling restless, you can also enjoy a short acclimatization excursion to Syangboche Airport.
-This is one of the highest airports in the world, and it isn’t used by any commercial airlines.
-You can also hike to the world-renowned Hotel Everest View, which boasts the best panoramic view in all of Namche Bazaar.
-After spending the day resting and exploring, you’ll return to your hotel for a second night.
+Today is an important day to let our bodies adjust to the increased elevation.
+Namche Bazaar is located at an altitude of about 3,440 meters, so we will spend the day leisurely exploring the town and its immediate surroundings.
+You can visit the Sherpa Culture Museum to learn about the history and traditions of these fascinating people or browse the many stalls and shops scattered throughout the town.
+Namche Bazaar is famous for its bakeries, and you shouldn't miss the chance to try some fresh pastries while enjoying the mountain views.
+If you're feeling restless, you can take a short acclimatization excursion to Syangboche Airport, one of the highest airports in the world, not used by any commercial airlines.
+Alternatively, you can hike to the world-renowned Hotel Everest View, which boasts the best panoramic view in all of Namche Bazaar.
+After a day of rest and exploration, we'll return to the hotel for our second night

 • Accommodation: Sakura/ Alpine Lodge